 Building the ideal mortgage experience requires a thoughtful balance of technology and personal interaction.

-Technology brings practical benefits to the mortgage process — among them, increasing efficiency and scalability, decreasing errors and accelerating the process for borrowers.
-Moreover, engaging consumers in a way that is familiar to them – through technology – can make the loan origination process less stressful and more delightful.
+Technology brings many benefits to the mortgage process.
+Not only does it add transparency and flexibility, but it also increases efficiency and scalability, accelerating the process for borrowers and decreasing errors.
+Technology makes the loan origination process less stressful on consumers as it is a familiar way to engage them in the process and help them understand it better.
 However, there remain specific points in the process at which borrowers prefer the option for human interaction, and real estate lenders must ensure their tech stack leaves space for a human touch.

 In some places, full automation not only makes sense but is expected, Woodhouse adds.
-Consumers feel a sense of comfort and familiarity using technology and having a secure portal to submit their documents, and they like scheduling appraisals and closings at their convenience.
 Many back-end processes benefit from full automation as well.
-Here too, choices must be carefully considered.
+Here, too, choices must be carefully considered.

 “Technology enables us to analyze hundreds of thousands of transactions quickly, which helps us adapt products to the changing market and provides lenders with insights to help them better serve their customers,” says Woodhouse.
 “For example, by analyzing borrower behaviors in a particular geographic market, we can help lenders see that their process is being slowed not because of internal issues but because, when scheduling an appraisal, borrowers in their market tend to skip over three appointments before locking one in.
 We communicate this to lenders through their dashboards; they can then advise their loan officers to take proactive steps such as alerting the borrower of a scheduling request and making sure they understand that cleaning their house isn’t necessary for the appraisal.”